 Creating Major Advocacy Tools

-Our international advocacy focuses on using procedures designed to subject states to scrutiny.
-To do this we make regular submissions to the Human Rights Council and to UN Treaty Bodies, providing evidence on patterns of discrimination and analysis of equality laws and policies in different countries.
+Our international advocacy uses procedures to subject states to scrutiny.
+In order to do this effectively we make regular submissions to the Human Rights Council and to UN Treaty Bodies, providing evidence on patterns of discrimination and an analysis of equality laws and policies in different countries.

-- From July 2014 to June 2015, we made a total of 24 submissions on countries ranging from Azerbaijan to the United Kingdom.
+Each year we make around 20 - 25 submissions relating to equality on countries ranging from Azerbaijan to the United Kingdom.

-At the domestic level, we engage directly with national governments and parliaments to promote improved legal and policy networks related to equality.
+We provide practical, financial and strategic support to our partners at the domestic level.
+Together we engage directly with national governments and parliaments to promote improved legal and policy frameworks related to equality.

-We strengthen civil society movements working to combat discrimination and promote equality, and support the establishment of advocacy coalitions and the development and implementation of advocacy strategies in a wide range of countries.
+We strengthen civil society movements working to combat discrimination and promote equality.
+To do this, we support equality movement coalitions and help to develop and implement advocacy strategies in a wide range of countries.

-- In Kenya, we successfully established a coalition of over 60 organisations to campaign for legal reform on equality, providing training, facilitating the work of an expert working group, and supporting engagement with the government.
-This work laid the foundations necessary for the establishment of a new national human rights institution focused on all forms of discrimination.
+- In Kenya, we successfully established a coalition of over 60 organisations to campaign for legal reform on equality.
+We provided training, facilitated an expert working group and supported engagement with the government.
+This work laid the foundations for the establishment of a national human rights institution focused on combatting all forms of discrimination.